Cloud storage: Is it for you?

-Cloud storage is a model of computer data storage in which the digital data is stored in logical pools.
-The physical storage spans multiple servers (sometimes in multiple locations), and the physical environment is typically owned and managed by a hosting company.
+Cloud storage provides the capability to make shared storage available remotely to multiple companies while segmenting security.
+With Cloud Storage, the actual physical storage can span many servers (which can also be in located in multiple physical locations).
+While the storage is typically owned and managed by a hosting company, many organizations have their own private cloud storage.
 Cloud storage can fit the demand for convenience, mobility and cost-efficiency for data storage.
 With all of the advantages cloud storage provides, do not forget security.

 The sophistication of the security options available for cloud storage are growing but there is no single set of solutions yet available.
 Just as there are layers of security required for on premise storage, even more are required for securely transporting, storing and accessing data in the cloud.
 Your data will be in the hands of a third-party.
 Security measures must be examined prior to selecting a vendor.
 Do not let cost be the determining factor in your vendor selection.